samo3l/TON-OS-DApp-Server-deploy/README.md

 ```
 vim hosts
 ```
-3. Copy ssh pub key to remote server (optional, because password also can be used)[^3]
+3. Copy ssh pub key to remote server (optional, because password also can be used)

 4. Install docker, docker-compose, and setup docker network:
 ```